usds/SME-QA-Website/_hr-tasks/0300_creating-a-list-of-applicants-for-resume-screening.md

 description: How to create an initial list of applicants for SME review.
 ---

-### Creating a List of Applicants for Resume Screening

 Send all remaining resumes to SMEs for a full review against the competencies listed in the job announcement.
 SMEs are responsible for deciding whether an applicant's experience meets the minimum qualification for the job.

 <ol>